Efficient Techniques for Low-Rank Tensor Approximation and Applications in Robust Object Detection

 However, recently, the matrix version of this algorithm was further improved in \cite{feng2023fast} and \cite{ding2020efficient}.
 Motivated by the interesting results reported in that paper, we enhance our previously randomized fixed-precision algorithm.
-We improve our proposed algorithm in \cite{ahmadi2023efficient} in several ways.
-First of all, for a given power iteration, Algorithm \ref{ALgRR} requires $2q+2$ to pass over the original data tensor.
-This means that for a given power iteration, we are forced to view the original data, even the number of passes.
-Clearly, this is a limitation, as we have shown in \cite{ahmadi2024randomized}, for example, for the case of images or videos, usually three passes are sufficient for getting satisfying results.
-However, Algorithm \ref{ALgRR} does not allow three passes, and for $q=2$, we will have 4 passes, and this additional pass could be expensive for very large-scale data tensors or if the underlying algorithm requires many iterations for the convergence.
-Indeed, we aim at improving Algorithm \ref{ALgRR}, and our new proposed method summarized in Algorithm \ref{fixed-precision} addresses this problem.
+We improve the algorithm proposed in \cite{ahmadi2023efficient} in several ways.
+First, for a given power iteration, Algorithm \ref{ALgRR} requires $2q+2$ passes over the original data tensor.
+This means that for a given power iteration, we are forced to view the original data in an even number of passes.
+Clearly, this is a limitation, as we have shown in \cite{ahmadi2024randomized} that, for images or videos, three passes are usually sufficient to obtain satisfactory results.
+However, Algorithm \ref{ALgRR} does not support three passes; for $q=2$, we will have 4 passes, and this additional pass can be expensive for very large-scale data tensors or when the underlying algorithm requires many iterations to converge.
+Indeed, we aim to improve Algorithm \ref{ALgRR}, and our new proposed method summarized in Algorithm \ref{fixed-precision} addresses this problem.
 A given error bound can provide an estimation of the tubal rank and a low tubal rank approximation for any number of passes.
 Please note that in Algorithm \ref{ALgRR}, $q$ is the power iteration parameter while $q$ is the number of passes in Algorithm \ref{fixed-precision}.
-Similar to \cite{ding2020efficient}, we do the following modifications to algorithm \ref{ALgRR} to be more pass-efficient \begin{itemize} \item Employing the T-EIG decomposition for computing the truncated T-SVD of $\B$ \item Ignoring one orthonormalization process in each round of the power iteration loop \item Replacing the T-LU decomposition instead of T-QR for the orthonormalization process in the power iteration (except the last round of the iteration) \item Modifying the algorithm to allow an odd number of passes \end{itemize}
+Similar to \cite{ding2020efficient}, we do the following modifications to Algorithm \ref{ALgRR} to be more pass-efficient: \begin{itemize} \item Employing the T-EIG decomposition for computing the truncated T-SVD of $\B$ \item Ignoring one orthonormalization process in each round of the power iteration loop \item Replacing the T-LU decomposition instead of T-QR for the orthonormalization process in the power iteration (except the last round of the iteration) \item Modifying the algorithm to allow an odd number of passes \end{itemize}